-"I was busy treating patients when I was told by my colleague about a letter issued by the Taliban threatening closure of all health facilities across the district and requesting money allocated for the facilities.
+"I was busy with treatment of patients when I was told by my colleague about a letter issued by the Taliban threatening closure of all health facilities across the district and requesting money allocated for the facilities.
 It appeared that senior Taliban commanders tried to extort all medical facilities in the district.
-My colleagues and I decided to close the district hospital where we worked.
-Then, I was forcefully taken out of my house by ANP and ALP and back to the hospital - they promised to protect me and my staff from Taliban attack.
+I and my colleagues decided to close the district hospital where we worked.
+However, I was forcefully taken out of my house by ANP and ALP and back to the hospital - they promised to protect me and my staff from Taliban attack.
 Later, I received a call from a Taliban saying that I will be targeted by them since I disobeyed their order.
-'I did not disobey your order,' I responded - 'I have been forced to re-open the hospital.'
+'I did not disobey your order, I responded - I have been forced to attend the hospital.'
 Yet, they repeated their threat.
-Nine clinics are closed and people continue to face problems in accessing medical services since the medical staff were sent home and remain there.
-My staff and I are afraid, because killing a person is quite easy for the Taliban^{63.}
+Nine clinics are closed and people continue facing problems in accessing medical services since the medical staff were sent home and remain there.
+I and my staff are afraid, because killing a person is quite easy for the Taliban^{63.}